What Is a Spline in Woodworking

 READ

-How to Start a Woodworking Guild
+How to Make a Woodworking Bench

 One common type of spline used in woodworking is the simple rectangular strip.
 This type of spline is easy to create and install, making it a popular choice for many woodworkers.
 Another type of spline that is frequently used is the T-shaped spline, which provides increased strength and support to the joint.
 Additionally, there are also curved splines that can be used to add a decorative touch to woodworking projects.